hutli/hacking-song-book/README.md

 ### Verse[1]
 My distro's clear of any bloat

-My shell does shine with unicode
+The shell does shine in unicode

 the challenge's live for all the folk